 We've been looking at how badly the film industry has treated self storage over the years

 Despite the title of this article, it turns out that there are no 'best' moments for self-storage in the movies.
-It seems that self-storage and storage facilities get mentioned an awful lot in the films and on prime time TV dramas, but not in a particularly positive way!
-Self-storage facilities have appeared in countless famous and well-known cult TV shows and movies including; Breaking Bad (Skyler's pile of cash got stored in a storage unit), True Detective, Citizen Kane (a brief mention of storage out west) and director Patty Jenkins dark, true story starring Charlize Theron.
-In Jenkins film Monster, Theron plays the female serial killer Aileen Wuernos, who uses a storage facility to store her belongings.
+It seems that self-storage and storage facilities get mentioned an awful lot in films and on prime time TV dramas, but not in a particularly positive way!
+Self-storage facilities have appeared in countless famous and well-known cult TV shows and movies including; Breaking Bad (Skyler's pile of cash got stored in a storage unit), True Detective, Citizen Kane (a brief mention of storage out west), and director Patty Jenkins dark, a true story starring Charlize Theron.
+In Jenkin's film Monster, Theron plays the female serial killer Aileen Wuernos, who uses a storage facility to store her belongings.

 Here we have compiled what we think are the top 5 best and worst self-storage movies of all time – and unsurprisingly they are all horror films.

 Directed by Matt Winn, this 2015 film stars Mischa Barton as Ella, who thinks her boyfriend is having an affair because he is 'renting a secret storage unit!'
 On the back of such ridiculously flimsy reasoning, she gains access to the storage facility.
 She then finds herself locked in with something menacing and terrible that is not a collection of special edition Star Wars Lego.